 This recipe is ideal to do with the kids.
-The only hot part is melting the chocolate, so they can get involved in most of the steps and even very young children can get involved (if you want them to!).
+The only hot part is melting the chocolate, so even very young children can get involved in most of the steps (if you want them to!).

 This is actually an old recipe of mine, and the first recipe I ever posted on my blog!
 I thought it was about time I revisited it and updated it with some more recent photos.
-I have even added a little free printable version of the recipe too in case you want to print it off and save it for a rainy day activity.
+I have even added a little printable recipe card as a free gift in case you want to print it off and save it for a rainy day activity.

 What You Will Need